isa-ulisboa/greends-pml/README.md

 [Overview notebook](https://github.com/isa-ulisboa/greends-pml/blob/main/ML_overview_with_examples.ipynb) This notebook provides an overview of the full course and contains pointers for other sources of relevant information and Python scripts.

+---

 **Sessions:** Each description below includes the summary of the topics covered in the session, as well as the description of assignments and links to videos or other materials that students should work through.

 <details markdown="block">
-<summary> Introduction (Feb 23, 2024) </summary>
+<summary> Introduction (Feb 21, 2025) </summary>

-The goal of the first class is to give an example of a complex machine learning problem that can easily be solved using freely available resources.
-The example uses the high level machine learning package `fastai`.
+The goal of the first class is to give an introduction to ML and also to show some of the problems that can be addressed with the techniques and tools that will be discussed during the semester.
+The first examples will be run on Colab notebooks.

 - Examples of input data for machine learning problems: tabular data, images, text.
 See *Iris data set* example with the notebook [iris_regression_classification.ipynb](iris_regression_classification.ipynb)
 - Using Colab to run notebooks